dchassin/gridlabd-example-ieee123-voltage-profile/README.md

 ### Workflow

-The gridlabd simulation is started by the file [.github/workflows/main.yml](.github/workflows/main.yml).
+The gridlabd simulation is started by the [workflows file](.github/workflows/main.yml).
 There are four important parts to this file

 1. The [`on`](.github/workflows/main.yml#L3) step determines when the simulation is run.
 It currently specifies that the simulation will run when a change is made to a file on the `main` or `develop` branches, or when a file is changed on a branch that has an open pull request to the `main` or `develop` branches.